nataliaburrey/Buddy_Token/README.md

 OpenZeppelin provides security products to build, automate, and operate decentralized applications.
 We also protect leading organizations by performing security audits on their systems and products.

 MetaMask allows users to store and manage account keys, broadcast transactions, send and receive Ethereum-based cryptocurrencies and tokens, and securely connect to decentralized applications through a compatible web browser or the mobile app's built-in browser.
-For the purpose of challange we will create an enviroment and use paper trade Etherium to showcase crowdsale of our Token
+For the purpose of challange we will create an environment and use paper trade Etherium to showcase crowdsale of our Token

 Ganache allows us to quickly fire up a personal Ethereum blockchain which you can use to run tests, execute commands, and inspect state while controlling how the chain operates. we will use it in this challenge to create a personal blockchain for rapid Ethereum distributed application development and test our crowdsale contract in a safe and deterministic environment.